-TUTORIALS: Tutorials are not required, but many students take a tutorial during their sophomore or junior year.
+TUTORIALS: Tutorials are not required, but many students take a tutorial during their second or third year.
 Typically one or maybe two are offered every semester.

-Tutorials (Math 99r) are generally directed by graduate students, and have four to ten students in them.
-They tend to be less formal and structured than regular courses, yet require more involvement on the part of the students - students have to make presentations and write papers.
+Tutorials (Math 99r) is less formal and structured than regular courses, but it require much more involvement on the part of the student - students in the tutorials make presentations to the rest of the class and write papers on the topics at hand.
 Very frequently a topic studied in a tutorial leads naturally to a senior thesis.
-And the paper written for the tutorial generally satisfies the Mathematics Expository Writing requirement.
+And a paper written for the tutorial generally satisfies the Math concentration's expository writing requirement.

-The department places a description of the fall tutorial(s) on the Math 99r Canvas website in late July; a description of the spring tutorials is on that website in early January.
+The department places a description of the fall tutorial(s) on the Math 99r Canvas website at some point before the spring preregistration weeks; and a description of the spring tutorial is on that website at some point before the fall preregistration weeks.
 There is also a tutorial preview meeting during the course registration period.